Onelinerhub/onelinerhub/vim/how-to-copy-to-clipboard.md

-# How to copy to clipboard
+# How to copy text to clipboard

 ### Press `Esc` to [switch to command mode](/vim/how-to-switch-to-command-mode) and then type (then press `Enter`):